ahmadexp/PS2TUI/README.md

+# PS2TUI
-# PS2TUI — a text-UI system manager for the IBM PalmTop PC110
+## A text-UI system manager for the IBM PalmTop PC110

 *by Ahmad Byagowi*